← Back to research

 Bottom Line

-Not recommended for: Users prioritizing polish over flexibility, terminal enthusiasts, or those needing commercial support
+Not recommended for: Users prioritizing polish over flexibility, terminal enthusiasts, anyone needing commercial support, or teams that require a real open-source license before adopting

 Research by Ry Walker Research • methodology